-- plane of array (POA), parallel to the PV panels, for measurement of the in-plane irradiance (also noted as Gi in IEC 61724-1) - horizontally, for measurement of the global horizontal irradiance (E, also noted as GHI in IEC 61724-1)
+- plane of array (POA), parallel to the PV panels, for measurement of the in-plane irradiance (also noted as G_i in IEC 61724-1) - horizontally, for measurement of the global horizontal irradiance (E, also noted as GHI in IEC 61724-1)

-SR05-A1 is applicable in outdoor PV system performance testing.
-See also Hukseflux model SR20 "secondary standard pyranometer".
+SR15-A1 is very well applicable in outdoor PV system performance testing.
+See also model SR30 "next level digital secondary standard pyranometer".